 Do you need CISM services right now?
 We’re here to help.

-NEED IMMEDIATE ASSISTANCE?
-Call 717-708-2746.
-Your call is confidential.
-A CISM team member will be notified and will reach out to you shortly.
+Your call is confidential, and a CISM team member will be notified immediately to support you.

-Team leaders: If you need to schedule a CISM team to respond to your station after a critical incident, please call 717-708-2746.
+If you need to schedule a CISM team response following a critical incident, please call:

 CONTACT: